OfficeDev/Office-Add-in-Commands/FAQ.md

 **The buttons display but icons aren't showing, what are the most common issues?**

 1. Check that the URLs of the icons are valid.
+2. Check you are using a supported file format for your icon.
+We recommnend PNG.
-2. Ensure you are using _HTTPS and that the certificate doesn't give any warnings_ as this would prevent icons from loading.
+3. Ensure you are using _HTTPS and that the certificate doesn't give any warnings_ as this would prevent icons from loading.
 If you use a local server sometimes using the IP will warn but using localhost would work fine.
-3. Make sure you _DO NOT_ send any **no-cache/no-store** headers back as this might prevent icons from being stored and used
+4. Make sure you _DO NOT_ send any **no-cache/no-store** headers back as this might prevent icons from being stored and used
-4. Make sure you manifest has the correct resource ID and that the URL for your icon file is correct
+5. Make sure you manifest has the correct resource ID and that the URL for your icon file is correct

 ### Debug: Misc